evanwill/_drafts/_notes/jekyll-ref.md

 For example, `<div> # Header One</div>` won't render as an `<h1>`.
 However, with Jekyll's kramdown, you can add the attribute `markdown="1"` to an HTML element to tell the converter to render the Markdown inside.
 Thus, `<div markdown="1"> # Header One</div>` will render as `<div><h1>Header One</h1></div>`.

+## Use variables to write Liquid expressions

+Jekyll's version of Liquid tweaks some of the functions to provide additional features.
+Sometimes it is handy to use a variable to actually write/modify a Liquid expression.
+For example, a page or site variable can be used to set up an include, basically Liquid *inside* a Liquid expression:

+`{% raw %}{% include {{ page.variable }} %}{% endraw %}`

 ## Add YML front matter